- Fixed Income Portfolio Manager

 Monthly Asset Allocation Outlook

-Is your portfolio all set for 2025?
+How to reposition portfolios for an era of uncertainty?
 Explore the latest monthly snapshot of our Multi-Asset Team’s asset class views.
-For professional, institutional or accredited investors only.
-Capital at risk.

 Weekly Market Update